saikat-says-cool/judgi/API_SUMMARY.md

 # JudgiAI Technical Summary: APIs and Core Functionalities

-This document provides a technical overview of the JudgiAI application, focusing on its API integrations, particularly with Supabase, LongCat, and Langsearch, and how these components work together to deliver the core features.
+This document provides a technical overview of the JudgiAI application, focusing on its API integrations, particularly with Supabase, LongCat, Langsearch, and AssemblyAI, and how these components work together to deliver the core features.

 ## 1. Overview of JudgiAI